chromilo/udacity-suse-scholarship/README.md

 # udacity-suse-scholarship
 These are my notes for the 2 month challenge on Cloud Native Application Architecture course

+Day 10:
+1. Yesterday I made it to lesson 3.12 KuberConfig walkthrough, working to install Kind cluster.
+2. Today I installed Kind cluster in Windows and K3s inside the VirtualBox VM running Linux, completing lesson 3.16.
+3. I couldn't connect to my Linux VM from my Windows 10 host to be able to test launching the apps from browser.
+I bridged the VM network adapter and can ping the VM guest from my Windows 10 host but I am not able to get to ports 6111 or 6112 ports.
+I got it to work with Kind cluster installed to my Windows 10 computer so I can move forward.

 Day 9:
 1. Yesterday I made it to lesson 3.8, publishing to DockerHub registry the two containers from the exercise.
 2. Today I made it to lesson 3.12 KuberConfig walkthrough, working to install Kind cluster.